 Prerequisite Science Courses

 Applicants must have completed preparatory science courses in biological, chemical, and statistical sciences.
-Prerequisite courses can be in progress at the time of admission unless stated below.
+Prerequisite courses can be in progress at the time of admission unless stated otherwise.
 Science-based courses are subject to the approval by the Department of Physician Assistant Studies and Services.

 Biological Science